Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 Other Names and Species:

-Brazilian eucalyptus's sapwood has a natural resistance to borers.
-The species has a moderate natural resistance to decay and the wood remains smooth under friction.
+The sapwood of Brazilian eucalyptus has a natural resistance to borers.
+The species has a moderate natural resistance to decay, and the wood remains smooth under friction.
 Brazilian eucalyptus should be carefully dried to prevent checking in the wood.

 Janka Hardness: 1125

-As a flooring option, Brazilian eucalyptus is somewhat softer of a wood. is a hard and durable flooring option.
-It is nearly two percent as harder than makore, a little over eleven percent harder than black walnut, is just over eighty-seven percent as hard as red oak, and only slightly over fifty-one percent as hard as santos mahogany's ranking of 2200.
+As a flooring option, Brazilian eucalyptus is somewhat softer of a wood.
+It is nearly two percent harder than makore, a little over eleven percent harder than black walnut, just over eighty-seven percent as hard as red oak, and only slightly over fifty-one percent as hard as santos mahogany’s ranking of 2200.

 Brazilian eucalyptus is not overly difficult to saw properly.
-This takes both nailing and glueing well.
+This species takes both nailing and gluing well.
 The wood accepts stain and paint well, and polishes to a quality finish.

-Some of Brazilian eucalyptus's uses include flooring, mouldings, joinery, boat building, furniture, and joinery.
+Some of the uses of Brazilian eucalyptus include flooring, moldings, joinery, boat building, and furniture.